Burla-Cloud/documentation_website/docs/Getting-Started.md

 #### Burla is currently under devlopment and is not ready to be used.

 To join our mailing list go to [burla.dev](https://burla.dev/).
-If you have any questions, email me at: jake@burla.dev
+If you have any questions, email me at: jake@burla.dev, or [join us on Discord](https://discord.gg/xSuJukdS9b).

 ## Getting Started